A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

-The particular case when we have a CW-triad\footnote{in the sense of Quinn, see page \pageref{triad},}, $(X;Y,Z)$, of finite special CW-complexes will be very useful when we come to write down explicit formulae for TQFTs derived from crossed complexes.
-Recall, from page \pageref{triad}, that by this, Quinn means that $Y$ and $Z$ are disjoint subcomplexes of a special CW-complex, $X$, which then implies that $Y\sqcup Z$ is a subcomplex of $X$.
-(The example to have in mind is a triangulated cobordism, $M\colon S \to S'$, where $X=M$, $Y= S$ and $Z = S'$, although we will shortly consider more general CW-decompositions than triangulations in this context.)
+The particular case when we have a CW-triad, $(X;Y,Z)$, of finite special CW-complexes will be very useful when we come to write down explicit formulae for TQFTs derived from crossed complexes.
+By a CW-triad $(X;Y,Z)$ here we mean that $Y$ and $Z$ are disjoint subcomplexes of a special CW-complex, $X$, which then implies that $Y\sqcup Z$ is a subcomplex of $X$.
+(The example to have in mind is a triangulated cobordism, $M\colon S \to S'$, where $X=M$, $Y= S$ and $Z = S'$.)
+Let $i_{(Y,X)}\colon Y \to X$ and $i_{(Z,X)}\colon Z \to X$ be the inclusion maps.
+We have a cellular map, which gives the inclusion.
+Given crossed complex maps, $f\colon \Pi(Y_\sk) \to \A$ and $f'\colon \Pi(Z_\sk) \to \A$, we can combine them into a crossed complex map,